MistAiDev/Mist-Ai-Project/README.md

 To create new tests, add a `.test.ts` file adjacent to the code you're testing.

-# Cloud Documentation Site
+# Misty Documentation Site

-This the official documentation site of cloud.
+This the official documentation site of misty.
 A flexible, scalable and customizable agent for production apps. which Comes with batteries-including database, deployment and examples using Supabase and Cloudflare.

 ### Installation

-Currently cloud is dependent on Supabase for local development.
+Currently misty is dependent on Supabase for local development.
 You can install it with the following command:

-    pnpm install cloud
+    pnpm install misty

 # Select your database adapter